Moduli space of meromorphic differentials with marked horizontal separatrices: Preliminaries

 It is an invariant of connected components of the moduli space of meromorphic differentials.
 When the surface $S$ has only a pair of poles that are simple, and with even degree zeroes, \emph{i.e.} $S$ is in the stratum $\mathcal{H}(2n_1,\dots ,2n_r,-1,-1)$, it is also possible to define a ``spin structure'' invariant by considering a surface in $\mathcal{H}(2n_1,\dots ,2n_r)$ obtained after cutting the ends of the two infinite cylinders, and gluing them together (see \cite{B:merom}).

 Note that an elementary computation shows that, when a surface of genus one has only even degree singularities, then it has an even spin structure if and only if its rotation number is odd.

-In the next theorem, we say that the set of poles and zeroes is: \begin{itemize} \item of \emph{hyperelliptic type} if the degree of zeroes are or the kind $\{2n\}$ or $\{n,n\}$, for some positive integer $n$, and if the degree of the poles are of the kind $\{-2p\}$ or $\{-p,-p\}$, for some positive integer $p$. \item of \emph{even type} if the degrees of zeroes are all even, and if the degrees of the poles are either all even, or are $\{-1,-1\}$. \end{itemize}
+In the next theorem, we say that the set of poles and zeroes is: \begin{itemize} \item of \emph{hyperelliptic type} if the degree of the zeroes are of the kind $\{2n\}$ or $\{n,n\}$, for some positive integer $n$, and if the degree of the poles are of the kind $\{2p\}$ or $\{p,p\}$, for some negative integer $p$. \item of \emph{even type} if the degrees of zeroes are all even, and if the degrees of the poles are either all even, or are $\{-1,-1\}$. \end{itemize}

-\begin{theorem} Let $\mathcal{H}=\mathcal{H}(n_1,\dots ,n_r,-p_1,\dots ,-p_s)$, with $n_i,p_j>0$ be a stratum of genus $g\geq 2$ meromorphic differentials.
-We have the following. \begin{enumerate} \item If $\sum_{i} p_i$ is odd and greater than two, then $\mathcal{H}$ is nonempty and connected. \item If $\sum_i p_i=2$ and $g=2$, then: \begin{itemize} \item if the set of poles and zeroes is of hyperelliptic type, then there are two connected components, one hyperelliptic, the other not (in this case, these two components are also distinguished by the parity of the spin structure) \item otherwise, the stratum is connected. \end{itemize} \item If $\sum_i p_i>2$ or if $g>2$, then: \begin{itemize} \item if the set of poles and zeroes is of hyperelliptic type, there is exactly one hyperelliptic connected component, and one or two nonhyperelliptic components that are described below.
+\begin{theorem} Let $\mathcal{H}=\mathcal{H}(n_1,\dots ,n_r,p_1,\dots ,p_s)$, with $n_i>0$, $p_j<0$ be a stratum of genus $g\geq 2$ meromorphic differentials.
+We have the following. \begin{enumerate} \item If $\sum_{i} p_i$ is odd and smaller than -2, then $\mathcal{H}$ is nonempty and connected. \item If $\sum_i p_i=-2$ and $g=2$, then: \begin{itemize} \item if the set of poles and zeroes is of hyperelliptic type, then there are two connected components, one hyperelliptic, the other not (in this case, these two components are also distinguished by the parity of the spin structure). \item otherwise, the stratum is connected. \end{itemize} \item If $\sum_i p_i<-2$ or if $g>2$, then: \begin{itemize} \item if the set of poles and zeroes is of hyperelliptic type, there is exactly one hyperelliptic connected component, and one or two nonhyperelliptic components that are described below.
 Otherwise, there is no hyperelliptic component. \item if the set of poles and zeroes is of even type, then $\mathcal{H}$ contains exactly two nonhyperelliptic connected components that are distinguished by the parity of the spin structure.
 Otherwise $\mathcal{H}$ contains exactly one nonhyperelliptic component. \end{itemize} \end{enumerate} \end{theorem}